Professor of the Department of Theoretical and Applied Linguistics, Philological Faculty, Lomonosov Moscow State University

 1995 – present: Department of Theoretical and Applied Linguistics, Philological Faculty, Moscow State University.
 Current position: Professor.

-For full CV click here.
+For a fuller CV click here.

 A grammar of Upper Kuskokwim Athabaskan